-5.2.2.1.
+5.2.3.1.
 Osc 1

-Control Description Coarse Tune Adjusts the tuning of Osc 1 in semitones without affecting Osc 2 or 3.
-Sync Hard sync the wave cycle of Oscillator 2 to Oscillator 1 for interesting timbres.
+Control Description Sync Hard sync the wave cycle of Oscillator 2 to Oscillator 1 for interesting timbres.
+FM Applies frequency modulation (FM) from the modulation section to Oscillator 1.
+Coarse Tune Adjusts the tuning of the oscillator in semitones without affecting the other oscillators.
 Waveform Use the buttons to select Sine, Triangle, Saw, or Square.
 The window acts as an oscilloscope.
 Width Alters the pulse width of certain waveforms (triangle and square only).
 Volume Adjust the output volume of Osc 1 relative to the other oscillators.

-5.2.2.2.
-Osc 2 + 3
+5.2.3.2.
+Osc 2